juergenweb/FrontendForms/README.md

 If you do not use the SIMPLE QUESTION CAPTCHA, installing this module (at the time of writing) will not benefit you.

+To get it working, please select the "SINGLE QUESTION CAPTCHA" inside the tab "Spam protections and security settings for the forms" in the module configuration of FrontendForms.

 ### How does it work?

 Technically spoken, this module creates a new admin page under SETUP called *FrontendForms Manager*.